LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 particularly to set it up neatly for C#.

 Also look at the appendix :ref:`nant`, through the section on Convenience Scripts.
-When you go to the command line, this should save you some typing.
+When you go to the command line, this should save you some typing for compiling and running.

 Requirements
 ------------